originphp/security/README.md

 $uid = Security::uuid(); // 38c67382-d3ab-4430-a27e-0c719813c09f
 ```

-For a version 1 UUID, set MAC address to true, this will find the MAC address on Linux systems or generate a random one if it can not get this.
+For a version 1 UUID, set MAC address to true, this will try to find the MAC address on Linux systems or generate a random one.

 ```php
 $uid = Security::uuid(['macAddress'=>true]); // ac337932-e4e5-11e9-928f-8bda39fe8887